Typhoon Nuri (2008)

-Typhoon Nuri, known in the Philippines as Typhoon Karen, was the 12th named storm and the seventh typhoon that was recognised by the Japan Meteorological Agency.
-The Joint Typhoon Warning Center recognised it as the 13th tropical depression, the 12th tropical storm and the 8th typhoon of the 2008 Pacific typhoon season.
-The name Nuri was submitted to the World Meteorological Organisation's Typhoon Committee by Malaysia in 2003 after the name Rusa was retired in 2002.
-The name Nuri is Malay for a blue crowned parroquet, a type of parrot.
+Typhoon Nuri, known in the Philippines as Typhoon Karen, was the twelfth named storm and the seventh typhoon recognised by the Japan Meteorological Agency (JMA).
+It was the thirteenth tropical depression, the twelfth tropical storm and the eighth typhoon of the 2008 Pacific typhoon season, as per the Joint Typhoon Warning Center (JTWC).
+The name Nuri was submitted to the World Meteorological Organisation's Typhoon Committee by Malaysia in 2003 after the name Rusa was retired in 2002, the Malay word for a blue crowned parroquet, a type of parrot.
 The name Karen was assigned by PAGASA to a tropical depression for the second time, the other time being in 2004 to Typhoon Rananim.

 Typhoon Nuri formed as a tropical depression on August 17 with the JMA then designating it as Tropical Storm Nuri the next day.
 It reached typhoon status later that day.
 Nuri then made landfall in the Philippines as a typhoon on August 20 leaving at least 10 people dead and 11 injured.
 Nuri then emerged into the South China Sea the next day and started moving towards Southern China.
 As Nuri moved closer towards Hong Kong, the Hong Kong Observatory issued its Increasing Gale or Storm Signal No. 9 for the first time since Typhoon Dujuan in 2003.
-Typhoon Nuri then made a direct hit on Hong Kong as a typhoon.
+It then made a direct hit on Hong Kong as a typhoon.
 The JMA issued its final warning on August 23 as Typhoon Nuri was moving into Southern China.

 Meteorological history

 Early on August 16 a tropical disturbance developed in the northwestern Pacific Ocean to the northeast of Guam.
 It was initially forecast that it would not develop into a tropical cyclone by the Joint Typhoon Warning Center, but later that day the JTWC forecast for it to become a tropical cyclone within 24 hours and so issued a Tropical Cyclone Formation Alert.
 On August 17 the disturbance became more organized and intensified into a tropical depression when it was located to the east of the Philippines.
 The JTWC designated it as 13W.
-Later that day both the JMA and PAGASA identified the tropical depression and started to issue full advisories on the depression with PAGASA assigning the name Karen to the depression.
+Later that day both the and PAGASA identified the tropical depression and started to issue full advisories on the depression with PAGASA assigning the name Karen to the depression.